Is Call of Duty safe for kids?

 Turn off graphic content

-You can turn off graphic content like blood and some bad language in the General menu and specify whether to exclude Text Chat, Filter Profanity and turn off Dismemberment & Gore Effects.
+You can turn off graphic content like blood and some bad language in the General menu.
+Here, you can also specify whether to exclude Text Chat, Filter Profanity and turn off Dismemberment & Gore Effects.

 Disable voice chat

-You can turn off voice chat to reduce the risk of inappropriate language.
+Voice chat can be turned off to reduce the risk of inappropriate language.
 Find this feature in the settings menu under ‘Audio’.

 Set console controls